Akhlaken07/WASCaseStudy1/README.md

 - Prevent:

-  -   Upgrade to the latest version of jquery.
+  -   Upgrade to the latest version of bootstrap, moment.js, and jquery.
   -   Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
   -   When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.
   -   For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602 (Client-Side Enforcement of Server-Side Security).
 Attackers can bypass the client-side checks by modifying values after the checks have been performed, or by changing the client to remove the client-side checks entirely.
 Then, these modified values would be submitted to the server.